-Acquisition − citizenship is obtained through U.S. citizenship parents either at birth or after birth, but before the age of 18.
+Acquisition − citizenship is obtained through parents with U.S. citizenship, either at birth or after birth, before the age of 18.

-Naturalization − is the way that an alien not born in the United States voluntarily becomes a U.S. citizen.
+Naturalization − this is the way that a person who was not born in the United States voluntarily becomes a U.S. citizen.
 It is the process by which U.S. citizenship is granted to a:

-In general, you may qualify for naturalization if you are at least 18 years old and have been a permanent resident for at least 5 years (or 3 years if you are married to a U.S. citizen) and meet all other eligibility requirements.
+In general you may qualify for naturalization if you are at least 18 years old and have been a permanent resident for at least 5 (five) years or 3 (three) years if you are married to a U.S. citizen) and meet all other eligibility requirements.

-Apply for US citizenship you can in person or by using the mail service.
+You can apply for U.S. citizenship either in person or by using the mail service.
 The application and documents should be printed and put in one envelope.

-Application for the U.S. Citizen Through Naturalization requires filing the N-400 Form online or in-person.
-Also, all applicants must send the following three items with their N-400 form:
+Application to become a U.S. citizen through naturalization requires filing the N-400 form either online or in-person.
+All applicants must also send the following three items along with their N-400 form:

-The naturalization process takes 14 to 20 months.
-It is long but consists of 5 stages, including preparation, application, biometric meeting, interview and final activities.
-It ends with the granting of a Naturalization Certificate.
+The naturalization process takes 14 (fourteen) to 20 (twenty) months.
+The process consists of 5 stages including: preparation, application, biometric meeting, interview and final activities.
+It ends with the granting of a naturalization certificate.

-The naturalization fee in total is $725.
-This amount includes filling the naturalization application for $640 and $85 is the fee for the biometric services.
-The costs of $725 you are advised to send with your USCIS application.
-It is payable with a check or money order drawn on a U.S. bank payable to the Department of Homeland Security or possible to pay with a credit card using the Authorization for Credit Card Transaction.
+The naturalization fee, in total, is $725.
+This amount includes filing the naturalization application for $640 and the fee for the biometric services, which is $85.
+You are advised to send the fee of $725 along with your USCIS application.
+It is payable with a check or money order drawn on a U.S. bank payable to the Department of Homeland Security or it is possible to pay with a credit card using the authorization for credit card transaction.